bcbi/REDCap.jl/README.md

 ```

 ### Data
-The `data` parameter accepts either a filename, or a collection (Dict, NamedTuple, etc.).
+The `data` parameter accepts a collection (Dict, NamedTuple, etc.) or a String.
+String values are parsed - if they end with a .csv, .json, or .xml file extension, they are treated as a file name; otherwise, they are assumed to be a formatted string and are sent directly as part of the API request.

-The presence of a `data` parameter is often the
+In the REDCap API, The presence of a `data` parameter often changes the behavior of a method.
+For instance, most import methods are implemented as an export method with an added data parameter.
+In REDCap.jl, it would be considered a bug for `import_project_data` to ever act as `export_project_data`, so the data paramater is almost always required where it is present.

 ### Format
 Generally, the `format` parameter designates user input and the `returnFormat` parameter applies to REDCap messages and return values.